Global convergence of optimized adaptive importance samplers: Background

 \subsection{Parametric adaptive importance samplers}

-Importance sampling schemes tend to perform poorly in practice when the chosen proposal is ``far away'' from the target -- leading to samples with degenerate weights, resulting in lower effective sample sizes.
-We can already see this fact from Thm.~\ref{thm:ISfund}: For any parametric family $q_\theta$, the function $\rho(\theta)$ defines a distance measure between $\pi$ and $q_\theta$.
+Importance sampling schemes tend to perform poorly in practice when the chosen proposal is ``far away'' from the target -- leading to samples with degenerate weights, i.e., {most of the importance weights become zero}. {This reduces the sampler inefficiency, as in effect, this results in fewer samples, which can be measured by Effective Sample Size (ESS) \cite{elvira2022rethinking}.} We can already see this fact from Theorem~\ref{thm:ISfund}: For any parametric family $q_\theta$, the function $\rho(\theta)$ defines a distance measure between $\pi$ and $q_\theta$.
 A large discrepancy between the target and the proposal implies a large $\rho$, which degrades the error bound.
 For this reason, in practice, the proposals are \textit{adapted}, meaning that they are refined over iterations to better match the target.
-In literature, mainly, the nonparametric adaptive mixture samplers are employed, see, e.g., \citep{cappe2004population, bugallo2017adaptive} and many variants including multiple proposals are proposed, see, e.g., \citep{martino2017layered,elvira2019generalized}.
+In literature, mainly, the adaptive mixture {proposals} are employed, see, e.g., \cite{cappe2004population, bugallo2017adaptive} and many variants including multiple proposals are proposed, see, e.g., \cite{martino2017layered,elvira2019generalized}.

 In contrast to the mixture samplers, we review here the \textit{parametric AIS}.
 In this scheme, the proposal distribution is not a mixture with weights, but instead, a parametric family of distributions, denoted $q_\theta$.
 Adaptation, therefore, becomes a problem of updating the parameter $\theta^\eta_k$, where $\eta$ is the parameter of the updating mechanism, which results in a sequence of proposal distributions denoted $(q_{\theta^\eta_k})_{k\geq 1}$.